 - RATIO/TIME POTENTIOMETER this potentiometer provides an offset to the oscillator 2 RATIO setting.
 This is summed with the external RATIO input signal.
 The pitch of oscillator 2 is shifted by an amount proportional to this sum.
 Oscillator 2's frequency setting is also used to set the delay time for the echo effect, thus the RATIO/TIME potentiometer can be used to alter the delay time. - QUANT.
 BUTTON this button, when pressed, toggles quantization of the oscillator 2 frequency ratio on and off.
 When ratio quantization is enabled the pitch of oscillator 2 is tied directly to the pitch of oscillator 1.
 The external PITCH2 input is ignored in this situation.
-There are 16 different quantized ratios available: [1/8, 3/16, 1/4, 5/16, 3/8, 1/2, 5/8, 3/4, 1, 5/4, 3/2, 2, 3, 4, 6, 8]. - MODULATION INPUT ATTENUATORS these mini-potentiometers (without knobs) serve to adjust the level of the modulation inputs (those coming from the second row of jacks from the bottom of the front panel). - FINE and COARSE POTENTIOMETERS these two potentiometers provide an offset to the pitch for both oscillators.
+There are 16 different quantized ratios available: [1/8, 3/16, 1/4, 5/16, 3/8, 1/2, 5/8, 3/4, 1, 5/4, 3/2, 2, 3, 4, 6, 8].
+Pressing the button twice when oscillator 2 is in LFO mode puts the system into a mode where the PITCH2 input becomes a clock input, and the frequency of oscillator 2 follows the frequency of the clock input. - MODULATION INPUT ATTENUATORS these mini-potentiometers (without knobs) serve to adjust the level of the modulation inputs (those from the second row of jacks from the bottom of the front panel). - FINE and COARSE POTENTIOMETERS these two potentiometers provide an offset to the pitch for both oscillators.
 This offset is summed with the external pitch input signals (PITCH1 and PITCH2), as well as the RATIO signal in the case of oscillator 2, to produce the oscillator pitches. - MODULATION INPUT JACKS the top row of jacks are used to input eight different modulation signals.
 These signals include: